Alpha vs Beta: Why They Differ Across Stocks, ETFs, and Funds

 • Summary — headline valuation and price information,

-• Historical — time-series data for volatility and returns,
+• Historical — time-series data for volatility and price performance,

 • Financials — fundamentals and financial ratios,